fsuri/Basil_SOSP21_artifact/README.md

 ## Installing Dependencies (NOT NECESSARY IF USING PROVIDED CLOUDLAB IMAGE AND USING CONTROLLER MACHINE TO START SCRIPTS)
 Compiling Basil requires the following high level requirements:
 - Operating System: Ubuntu 18.04 LTS, Bionic
-(You may try to run on Mac, which has worked for us in the past, but is not documented And cannot be easily aided by us.
+   - You may try to run on Mac, which has worked for us in the past, but is not documented And cannot be easily aided by us.
 We recommend running on Ubuntu 18.
 If you cannot do this locally, we recommend using a CloudLab controller machine - see       section "setting up CloudLab")
+   - You may try to use Ubuntu 20.04.2 LTS instead of 18.04 LTS.
+However, we do not guarantee a fully documented install process, nor precise repicability of our results.
+In order to use Ubuntu 20.04.2 LTS you will have to manually create a disk image instead of using our supplied images for 18.04 LTS.
+Note, that using Ubuntu 20.04.2 LTS locally as control machine to generate and upload binaries may *not* be compatible with our cloud lab images running on 18.04 LTS.

-(To re-install from scratch use a clean image:       urn:publicid:IDN+emulab.net+image+emulab-ops:UBUNTU18-64-STD.
+(To re-install from scratch use a clean image:   18.04 LTS:     urn:publicid:IDN+emulab.net+image+emulab-ops:UBUNTU18-64-STD.
-Or use an existing image: tbb, or East for bftsmart - TODO: make public)
+20.04 LTS urn:publicid:IDN+emulab.net+image+emulab-ops:UBUNTU20-64-STD
+Or use a image pre-configured by us: urn:publicid:IDN+utah.cloudlab.us+image+morty-PG0:SOSP108.server and urn:publicid:IDN+utah.cloudlab.us+image+morty-PG0:SOSP108.client under public Profile: "SOSP108" https://www.cloudlab.us/p/morty/SOSP108)
-- Requires python3 for scripts
+- Requires python3 and numpy for scripts
-   - Download pip and numpy:
-   - Sudo apt install python3-pip
-   - Python3 -m pip install numpy

 - C++ 17 for Main code (gcc version > 5)
 - Java 11 for BFT Smart code (install included below)